-Bart Davenport’s roots are in the 90s garage and blues scenes.
-His first professional band, The Loved Ones released two albums on the Hightone label.
-The group performed a rawkus, high energy style of r&b, opening for the likes of Junior Wells and John Lee Hooker.
+A native of Oakland California, Bart Davenport’s roots are in the 90s garage and blues scenes.
+His first band, The Loved Ones performed a rawkus style of r&b, opening for the likes of Junior Wells and John Lee Hooker.
 In the 00s Davenport went solo and turned the volume down but not the intensity.
-Whitest Boy Alive and Kings of Convenience singer, Erlend Øye has called him the “best one-guy-and-guitar performer there is”.
-Bart Davenport’s decision to perform solo acoustic was born out of pragmatism as much as it was a love of 60s folksingers.
+Whitest Boy Alive and Kings of Convenience singer, Erlend Øye, has called him the “best one-guy-and-guitar performer there is”.
+Bart’s decision to perform solo was born out of pragmatism.
 Traveling light made touring possible and performing alone helped the artist to hone in on conveying subtle and meaningful material.
 The recording studio was another matter entirely.